-Entrepreneurs often have strong preferences about the tools they use in their business.
-But when it comes to the way they pay for purchases, there may be as much confusion as opinions about which type of plastic is best.
-This guide will help you understand the differences between credit cards, charge cards and debit cards so you can make an informed decision about which is best for your business.
+This guide will help you understand the differences between credit cards, charge cards, and debit cards so you can make an informed decision about which is best for your business.

 First, here are the most basic descriptions of each of these popular payment methods.

-Charge cards are similar to credit cards in that they allow you to pay for purchases up to your credit limit.
+- Business charge cards (like the Nav Prime Card*) are similar to credit cards in that they allow you to pay for purchases up to your credit limit.
 Some charge cards do not have a predetermined credit limit and will approve larger purchases on a case-by-case basis.
 Charge cards require the balance to be paid back in a short period of time, usually within a month.

 If you’re deciding on a charge card vs. credit card, knowing the differences is key.